Hulkenberg to race at British GP after Perez tests positive - WHIZ News

-SILVERSTONE, England (AP) — Nico Hulkenberg will return to Formula One this weekend to replace Sergio Perez after the Racing Point driver tested positive for the coronavirus ahead of the British Grand Prix on Sunday.
+SILVERSTONE, England (AP) — Nico Hulkenberg made an unexpected return to Formula One on Friday, stepping in at Racing Point after Sergio Perez tested positive for the coronavirus ahead of the British Grand Prix on Sunday.

-The 32-year-old Hulkenberg lost his seat at Renault for this season so was available to step in when Racing Point team principal Otmar Szafnauer made the call.
+The 32-year-old Hulkenberg lost his seat at Renault for this season so was available when Racing Point team principal Otmar Szafnauer made the call.

+The German was immediately back in action for the first time since November, driving in first practice on Friday at Silverstone, where no fans are attending due to the pandemic restrictions.

-“I was on my way to the Nürburgring for another racing project when the call from Otmar came,” Hulkenberg said Friday.
+“I was on my way to the Nürburgring for another racing project when the call from Otmar came,” Hulkenberg said.
 “That was less than 24 hours ago, so it feels a bit surreal for me right now, but I like a good challenge and this is certainly one.

 “It’s obviously a difficult situation for Racing Point and Checo.
 He’s a buddy of mine, an old teammate and I wish him a speedy recovery.
 I’ll step in and try do the best I can for the team.”